 Is It Right for Me?

-You don't have to suffer anymore.
-At Adelaide Acupuncture Centre, We will work with you to find the best treatment solution for your healthcare needs.
-We are conveniently located in the CBD and easily accessible through both private and public transportation.
-Contact us today to learn more about our alternative migraine treatment options or to schedule your consultation.
+Our mission is to help you enjoyably regain your balanced health.
+At Adelaide City Acupuncture Clinic, We will work with you to find the best treatment solution for your healthcare needs, therefore achieve your quick and lasting pain relief.
+We are conveniently located in the CBD and easily accessible through both private and public transport.
+Email or Call Us (08) 8221 5880 today to learn more about our natural Healthcare Programme options or to schedule your consultation online.